-Before any travel expenses are incurred by an employee, the employee's supervisor and administrator must give approval.
-For approved travel, employees will be reimbursed for mileage and other travel expenditures according to the current rate schedule established by the district.
-Employees must submit receipts, to the extent possible, to be reimbursed for allowable expenses other than mileage.
+Before any travel expenses are incurred by an employee, the employee's supervisor and/or administrator must give approval.
+For approved travel, employees will be reimbursed for travel expenditures according to the current rate schedule established by the district.
+Employees must submit itemized receipts to be reimbursed for allowable expenses.
+Employees must secure a district vehicle for approved travel.
+In the event that a district vehicle is unavailable for the required dates, the employee will be reimbursed for mileage for use of a personal vehicle.
+Mileage is only reimbursed if a district vehicle is unavailable.
+If multiple employees are attending the same event, all employees must share the same district vehicle.
+All requests for reimbursement must be submitted within 7 business days following the end of the event.